goingforbrooke/folsum/README.md

 Next, click the "export" button to create a "verification manifest" in the same folder that was summarized.

+The export file will be named Name the export file `YY-MM-DD-HH_MM_<summarized folder name>.folsum.csv`.
+The date and time prefix contains no zero padding.

+For example, if today is March 29th, 2025 and we export a summarization of a folder called "cool_stuff/", then the export file will be called `25_3_29_16_17_cool_stuff.folsum.csv`.

+> [!NOTE]
+> Trying to make another export within the same minute will result in an overwrite confirmation prompt.

 ## 🛠️ Contributing

 ### 🌳 Branch Naming Conventions